cairachel9/diabetic/README.md

 <img align = "right" src="image/NIH.png" width="60" height="40" />

-During the summer of 2018 and the following school year, I had the opportunity to work in **National Institute of Health (NIH)** Lister Hill Center to study convolutional neural network for early detection of diabetic retinopathy eye disease.
+During the summer of 2018 and the following school year, I had the opportunity to work in the **National Institute of Health (NIH)** Lister Hill Center to study convolutional neural network for early detection of diabetic retinopathy eye disease.
 The project was conducted under the mentorship of Dr. Jongwoo Kim.

-## Diabetic retinopathy
+## DR (Diabetic retinopathy)

 [Diabetic retinopathy](http://en.wikipedia.org/wiki/Diabetic_retinopathy) is the leading cause of blindness in the working-age population of the developed world.
 It is estimated to affect over 93 million people.

 <img align = "left" src="image/1000_left.jpeg" width="258" height="172" />

-Around 45% of Americans with diabetes have some stage of the disease.
+Around 45% of Americans with diabetes have some stages of the disease.
 Progression to vision impairment can be slowed or averted if DR is detected in time, however this can be difficult as the disease often shows few symptoms until it is too late to provide effective treatment.

 Presently, detecting DR is a manual time-consuming process that requires a trained clinician to examine and evaluate digital fundus photographs of the retina.
 By the time human readers submit their reviews, sometimes several days later, the delayed results lead to lost miscommunication, follow up, and delayed treatment.

 ## Computer Vision through Convolutional Neural Network

-Convolutional Neural Networks (CNNs), a part of deep learning, have a great record for applications in image analysis and interpretation, including medical imaging.
-However, it wasn’t until several breakthroughs in neural networks such as the implementation of dropout, rectified linear units and the accompanying increase in computing power through graphical processor units (GPUs) that they became viable for more complex image recognition problems.
+Convolutional Neural Networks (CNNs), a branch of deep learning, have a great record for applications in image analysis and interpretation, including medical imaging.
+However, it wasn’t until several breakthroughs in neural networks such as the implementation of dropout, rectified linear units and the accompanying increase in computing power through graphical processor units (GPUs) that CNNs became viable for more complex image recognition problems.
 Presently, large CNNs are used to successfully tackle highly complex computer vision tasks with many object classes to an impressive standard.
 CNNs are used in many current state-of-the-art image classification tasks such as the annual ImageNet challenges.

 ## CNN for Diabetic Retinopathy detection

-[Convolutional Neural Network](https://en.wikipedia.org/wiki/Convolutional_neural_network) is feed-forward neural network.
-It mainly consists of an input layer, many hidden layers (such as convolutional relu, pooling, flatten, fully connected and softmax layers) and a final multi-label classificationlayer.
-CNN methodology involves two stages of processing, a time consuming training stage where millions of images went through CNN architecture on many iterations to finalize the parameters of each layer (finalize the model parameters) and a second real-time prediction stage where each image in test dataset is feeded into the trained model to score and validate the model.
+[Convolutional Neural Network](https://en.wikipedia.org/wiki/Convolutional_neural_network) is a feed-forward neural network.
+It mainly consists of an input layer, many hidden layers (such as convolutional relu, pooling, flatten, fully connected and softmax layers) and a final multi-label classification layer.
+CNN methodology involves two stages of processing, a time consuming training stage where millions of images went through CNN architecture through many iterations to finalize the model parameters of each layer and a second real-time prediction stage where each image in test dataset is feeded into the trained model to score and validate the model.

 <img src="image/CNN_DR.png" width="750" height="200" />